JunWeiaa/underwater_ros2_control/docs/launch_guide.md

   merge_tf:=true
 ```

-The second Subcat launch also reuses existing Gazebo, RViz, and `/clock` by default.
+The second SubCat launch also reuses existing Gazebo, RViz, and `/clock` by default.

-## Mixed BlueROV2 Heavy And Subcat
+## Mixed BlueROV2 Heavy And SubCat

 Terminal 1: